blossomz37/ffa-lab-4/README.md

 ### Using the Fine-tuned Model

 The project includes a fine-tuned model that has been trained on your writing style.
-The model ID is stored in your `.env` file as `FINETUNED_MODEL`.
+The model ID is stored in your `.env` file as `FINE_TUNED_MODEL_ID`.

 To test the model:
 ```bash